itwizardo/DCS-935L.1.06.02/README.md

 DCS-935L.1.06.02 Firmware Extract

-This repository contains an extracted version of the DCS-935L.1.06.02 firmware, intended for educational purposes as part of a school project for Novi Hogeschool Amsterdam.
+This repository contains an extracted version of the DCS-935L.1.06.02 firmware, intended for educational purposes as part of a school project for Novi Hogeschool.

 Purpose: